Home » Student Services » Child Find and Evaluation Procedures

 A student who is experiencing difficulties in school may be referred through the Multi-Tiered System of Supports (MTSS) process to the school problem solving team or student support team by a teacher, parent, principal or other concerned person.
 The team reviews referral information and collaborates with the classroom teacher to develop intervention strategies designed to facilitate student success within the general education classroom.

-Student support teams also determine the need for case study evaluation.
-When a parent requests a case study evaluation to determine eligibility for special education services, it should be given to the building principal where the student attends school; requests given to school staff should be relayed to the building principal.
+Student support teams also determine the need for a case study evaluation.
+When a parent requests a case study evaluation to determine eligibility for special education services, it should be given to the building principal where the student attends school.
+Requests given to school staff should be relayed to the building principal.
 When an evaluation is discussed, parents are notified in writing of the team’s decision as to the need for an evaluation.
 Written parental consent must be obtained before an initial case study evaluation is initiated.

 Eligibility for Services